itu-itis/git-fundamentals-draft-itu-itis21-caliskanmu20/README.md

-# :wave: The Basics of GitHub [MODIFIED BY MUSTAFA CAN CALISKAN, 150200097]
+# :wave: The Basics of GitHub [MODIFIED BY MUSTAFA CAN CALISKAN at 11:20, 25.10.2021]

 ## 🤓 Course overview and learning outcomes